 Though asbestos is now known to cause these illnesses, many people are unaware of the symptoms of mesothelioma and asbestosis.
 If you or someone you know worked in one of the industrial jobs known to cause asbestos exposure, it is imperative that you get screened by a healthcare professional.
 If you think asbestos may be present in your home, do not attempt asbestos abatement on your own.
 A professional, like an asbestos abatement contractor Los Angeles CA relies on, can test a sample of the material and advise you on how it can be safely removed.

-Thanks to our friends and contributors from Nielsen Environmental for their insight into asbestos abatement and the harmful effects of asbestos.
+Thanks to our friends from Nielsen Environmental for their insight into asbestos abatement and the harmful effects of asbestos.